nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Selects course at index specified in `<INDEX>` and displays list of groups from that course.

 Examples:
-- `select 1` will display a list of groups from the 1st course.
+- `select 1` will display a list of groups from the first course.

 --------------------------------------------------------------------------------------------------------------